Super Bowl commercials rely on comedy and nostalgia to avoid potential missteps

 Serious moments

-It isn’t all fun and games at the Super Bowl this year.
-Pharmaceutical company Novartis urges women to get early detection for breast cancer.
-Dove warns that half of girls who quit sports have been criticized for their body type.
-Hims & Hers, a telehealth company, talks about America’s obesity epidemic.
-And the Foundation to Combat Antisemitism, founded by New England Patriots Chairman and CEO Robert Kraft, has a stark ad featuring Snoop Dogg and Tom Brady saying what they hate about each other.
+It wasn’t all fun and games at the Super Bowl this year.
+Pharmaceutical company Pfizer promoted its efforts to cure cancer.
+Hims & Hers, a telehealth company, talked about America’s obesity epidemic.
+The Foundation to Combat Antisemitism, founded by New England Patriots Chairman and CEO Robert Kraft, ran an ad featuring Snoop Dogg and Tom Brady saying what they hate about each other, in an effort to show how pointless hate is.

-Xu said she expected more ads promoting that unifying message.
-But for the most part, advertisers went with humor, she said.
+An ad from Rocket showed people dreaming of home and aimed to get the Super Bowl crowd to sing along to “Take Me Home, Country Roads.”
+Xu said she expected more ads promoting that unifying message, but thought most advertisers went with humor instead.

 “We just had an election year and there’s a lot of discussion around divisiveness,” she said.
 “People might be wanting to see some unity, everybody coming together as a country.”

-Note: This story has been corrected to show that previous Super Bowl ads in the “He Gets Us” campaign were run by a different group.